-581. History and Theory of Environmental Design (3) II Environmental arts in the nineteenth and twentieth centuries.
+581. History and Theory of Environmental Design (3) II Prerequisites: Art 258 and 259.
+Environmental arts in the nineteenth and twentieth centuries.
 582. The Decorative Arts (3) Investigations into the arts of ceramics, enamelling, furniture, glass, jewelry, metalwork and textiles.
 Analyzing the aesthetic basis which determines their forms in various times and places.
 586. Art Practicum Seminar (3) I Prerequisites: Twenty upper division units in art and concurrent assignment to student Discussion, readings, and research study related to art presentation strategies.
-590. Principles and Elements of Visual Aesthetic Organization (3) Irregular Prerequisites: Art 157; or Art 258 and 259.
+590. Principles and Elements of Visual Aesthetic Organization (3) Prerequisites: Art 157; or Art 258 and 259.

 Visual aesthetic materials and the psychological principles involved in aesthetic organization.

 591. Gallery Exhibition Design (3) I, II

-Six hours.

 Prerequisite: Fifteen units of art.

-Fundamental art elements and principles applied to the theories and techniques of gallery exhibition design.

-592. Gallery Exhibition Design (3) I, II
+Fundamental art elements and principles applied to the theories and techniques of gallery exhibition design 592.
+Gallery Exhibition Design (3) I, II Prerequisite: Art 591 Advanced problems in the theories and techniques of gallery exhibition design.

-Six hours.

-Advanced problems in the theories and techniques of gallery exhibition design.
 593. History and Methodology of Art History (3) Prerequisites: Upper division standing; art history major or minor.
 Readings and discussions on the historiography of art and on modern methodologies for art historical research.
 596. Advanced Studies in Art and Art History (1-4) Prerequisites: Twelve units of art and art history and consent of instructor.
 Advanced topics in art and art history.
 May be repeated with new content.
 See Class Schedule for specific content.
 Limit of nine units of any combination of 296, 496, 596 courses applicable to a bachelor's degree.
 Maximum credit of six units of 596 applicable to a bachelor's degree.
 Maximum credit of three units of 596 applicable to a master's degree.
 Maximum combined credit of six units of 596 and 696 applicable to a 30-unit master's degree.
 GRADUATE COURSES 600.
 Drawing (3) Six hours.

-Projects synthesizing process and concept in visual field ordering.
-Maximum credit six units applicable to a master of arts degree; nine units applicable to a master of fine arts degree.
+Concepts and approaches to drawing.
+Maximum credit six units applicable to the M.A. degree; nine units applicable to the M.F.A. degree in art.

 604. Painting (3)

 Six hours.

 Prerequisites: Art 405, 504 and 506.

-Organization with visual subject matter.
-Maximum credit six units applicable to a master of arts degree; nine units applicable to a master of fine arts degree.
+Issues and concepts relating to contemporary painting.
+Maximum credit six units applicable to the M.A. degree; nine units applicable to the M.F.A. degree in art.

 609. Printmaking (1-3)

-Two hours for each unit of credit.

 Advanced creative work in selected printmaking media based upon the analysis of the history and philosophies of printmaking from its inception through contemporary concepts.
-Maximum credit six units applicable to a master of arts degree; nine units applicable to a master of fine arts degree.
+Maximum credit six units applicable to the M.A. degree; nine units applicable to the M.F.A. degree in art.

 616. Sculpture (3)

 Six hours.

 Aesthetic organization of selected subject matter in the media of sculpture.
-Maximum credit six units applicable to a master of arts degree; nine units applicable to a master of fine arts
+Maximum credit six units applicable to the M.A. degree; nine units applicable to the M.F.A. degree in art.

 623. Advanced Furniture Design (3)

 Six hours.

 Problems in the design and construction of furniture.
 Projects determined by the individual students in conference with the instructor.
-Maximum credit six units applicable to a master of arts degree; nine units applicable to a master of fine arts degree.

-625. Crafts (1-3)

-Two hours for each unit of credit.

-Prerequisite: Six units completed in upper division courses in sculpture or ceramics or printmaking or a combination of these courses.
+Maximum credit six units applicable to the M.A. degree; nine units applicable to the M.F.A. degree in art.
+625. Crafts (1-3) Prerequisite: Six units completed in upper division courses in sculpture or ceramics or printmaking or a combination of these courses.
 Advanced creative work in selected craft media.
-Maximum credit six units applicable to a master of arts degree; nine units applicable to a master of fine arts degree.
-627. Advanced Clay and Glaze Technology in Ceramic Design (3) Prerequisite: Art 425.
+Maximum credit six units applicable to the M.A. degree; nine units applicable to the M.F.A. degree in art.
+627. Advanced Clay and Glaze Technology in Ceramic Design (3) Six hours.